SboneloMdluli/Multi-Modal-Image-Retrieval/README.md

 ```

 ## [Feast Feature Store](multi-modal-retrieval-feature-store)
-After running the Kedro pipeline run the following commands in order to create the store and push features.
+After running the Kedro pipeline run the following commands to create the store and push features.
 ```bash
 cd multi-modal-retrieval-feature-store
 sh create_store.sh
 ```

 > [!NOTE]
-You may see DeprecationWarning which are from feast internal implementation and one from  pd.read_parquet for Passing a BlockManager to DataFrame
+You may see DeprecationWarning, which are from feast internal implementation and one from  pd.read_parquet for Passing a BlockManager to DataFrame

 To view the feast the store its attributes through a ui use